The Queenstown to Glenorchy drive is easily one of New Zealand’s most scenic roads.

-- If you’re after a longer road trip on the South Island, you should check out our guide to the drive from Christchurch to Queenstown.
+- If you’re after a longer road trip on the South Island, you should check out my guide to the drive from Christchurch to Queenstown.

 - For another epic, scenery-packed drive on the South Island, consider going to the Catlins to explore waterfalls!

 - Want to hike to your heart’s content?
-You might like our guide to the best day hikes on New Zealand’s South Island.
+You might like my guide to the best day hikes on New Zealand’s South Island.